jessepav/lacygoill-wiki-backup/vim/regex.md

 Which may have unexpected results.

-## Which pitfall I should be aware of when using the complement of a bracket expression?
+## What's one pitfall of using the complement of a bracket expression?

 Is your complement preceded by an atom followed by a quantifier?
 If so, make sure your bracket expression includes this atom, or use `\@>` on the